jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ## Outcomes

 At the conclusion of this chapter you will have explored the nature of the network settings for the two major Linux distribution families and for BSD.
 You will be comfortable using various commandline troubleshooting tools to help solve network issues and problems.
 You will deploy two major webserver platforms and understand the differences between Apache and Nginx in their memory models and request handling models.
-Finally you will have gained experience deploying, installing, and configuring MySQL and MariaDB SQL databases and a popular NoSQL database Mongodb.
+Finally you will have gained experience deploying, installing, and configuring MySQL and MariaDB SQL databases and a popular NoSQL database MongoDB.

 ### Networking